Introduction

 Other documents include:

-4. Information relevant for consideration of the scheme and the swap ratio includes the following:
+- Information relevant to the consideration of the scheme and the swap ratio includes the following:

-7. Financial results, if any, published by companies covering the periods subsequent to the Annual reports
+- Financial results, if any, published by companies covering the periods after the Annual reports

 Step seven: Draft Scheme Examination